LucasHoffSchmidt/Pandas_Customer_Call_List_Data_Cleaning/README.md

 ## Analysis steps
 - **Data Cleaning**:
   - Imported pandas
-  - Transformed the customer call list to a dataframe
+  - Transformed the customer call list excel file to a dataframe using read_excel()
-  - Removed duplicates
+  - Removed duplicates using drop_duplicates()
-  - Removed irrelevant columns
+  - Removed irrelevant columns using drop()
-  - Removed irrelevant characters from the beginning and end of last name values
+  - Removed irrelevant characters from the beginning and end of last name values using str.strip()
-  - Standardized all phone number values to the same format
+  - Standardized all phone number values to the same format using apply() and str.replace()
-  - Standardized values in the columns Paying Customer and Do_Not_Contact
+  - Standardized values in the columns Paying Customer and Do_Not_Contact using str.replace()
-  - Split the address column into distinct columns based on the comma delimiter
+  - Split the address column into distinct columns using str.split()
-  - Replaced not available values with empty strings
+  - Replaced not available and NaN values with empty strings using replace() and fillna()
-  - Removed irrelevant rows
+  - Removed irrelevant rows based on the Do_Not_Contact column using a for loop, loc[] and drop()
-  - Reset the index to show numbers incrementally from 0
+  - Reset the index to show numbers incrementally from 0 using reset_index()

 ## Visualizations
 **Cleaned Customer Call List**